Ice accidents during the 2017 Ice Season

 The Scugog River feeds into Scugog Lake in the area where the accident occured.

 A 16 year old woman was a passenger on a sled with her boyfriend.
 They drove into open water.
 Property owners on shore heard the sled go through and were able to coach the young man on what to do and where he could stand up in shallow water.
 A rope was used when he got close enough to shore.
+The 16 year old woman was not able to self rescue.
 A second sled was able to stop before going into the open water.

 The open water was attrubuted to the flow of the Scugog River.
 The river exits from a large lake 9 miles upsream.
 Water coming out of the lake is probably about 35 degrees.
 Snow was mentioned in the weather history on 2/3 of the previous 31 days.
 Snow insulates the ice sheet, reducing growth during cold weather.
 There were numerous warm spells in the month prior to the accident.

 Flotation snowmobile suits, life jackets or float coats most likely would have saved the day.
 Ice claws might have helped.

 A 68 year old man was fishing and a 9 year old relative was skating on the ice of a quarry pond.
 The man broke through late in the day.
 The 9 year old attempted to help but ended up in the water to.
 Bystanders rescued the boy but were not able to rescue the man.
 He submirged by the time rescue arrived.